GbengaTosin/DSA-Amazon-Sales-Analysis/README.md

-# DSA-Amazon-Sales-Analysis
+# DSA-Amazon-Sales-Analysis (DSA Project Work)
-A data analysis project from DSA, exploring pricing, ratings, and revenue trends of Amazon products using Excel pivot tables and dashboards.
-The project identifies high-discount opportunities, sales potential, and product performance based on customer reviews and price ranges.
+This project is part of my beginner journey into data analysis using Microsoft Excel.
+It was completed as a learning project under Digital Skillup Africa (DSA), focusing on the analysis of Amazon product data.
+The project explores pricing, customer ratings, and revenue trends using Excel tools such as pivot tables and interactive dashboards.
+Key insights include identifying high-discount opportunities, evaluating sales potential, and measuring product performance based on customer reviews and price ranges.

-#  Amazon Sales Data Analysis
 ## Project Overview

 This project analyzes a cleaned Amazon sales dataset using Microsoft Excel.
 The dataset includes product names, categories, prices, discounts, ratings, and calculated revenue potential.
 The goal is to generate insights that can guide product improvement, marketing strategies, and customer engagement.

 ## Data Source
-The dataset used in this project was provided during the DSA Data Analysis program.
+The dataset used in this project was provided during the Digital Skillup Africa (DSA) Data Analysis program.
 It contains cleaned Amazon India product listings, including prices, ratings, discount percentages, and estimated revenue.
 The data may have been originally scraped or simulated for educational purposes.

 ## Tools Used